 As I made the transition to eating real, traditional foods, one of the things that I was really eager to try was some great cultured and fermented beverages.
-I have dealt with digestive issues since I was a child, and knew that it was really important to introduce more great probiotics into my diet, to help restore my gut.
-So being the eager student, I decided to start with milk kefir.
+I have dealt with digestive issues since I was a child and knew that it was really important to introduce more great probiotics into my diet, to help restore my gut.
+So being an eager student, I decided to start with milk kefir.
 I ordered my grains, which had been made from raw milk, of course.

 A few days later, my grains arrived and so I dutifully prepared my first batch of milk kefir.
 After a few days of letting the grains do their work, I strained them out and decided to make myself a kefir smoothie.
 I used one of my favorite, smoothie recipes and sat down to fully enjoy my kefir experience.

 After taking my first sip I realized that I had a problem…..I didn’t like the milk kefir.
 Nope, not at all.
 So, I thought, maybe it’s just a little off because it’s the first batch.
 Maybe I let it sit out too long.
 I actually gave my dogs a little bit of that remaining batch of kefir (which they absolutely adored!) and made another.
-This batch I let culture for less time than the first.
+In this batch, I let it culture for less time than the first.
 The results?
 Same problem as before.
 I just didn’t like it!